Bikeman868/react-svg-pie/README.md

 #### `explode`
 The distance to explode this pie segment by.
 Exploded pie segments are "pulled out" from the pie circle to draw attention to them.
+When you do this you might need to move the whole pie drawing within SVG to avoid clipping the exploded segments.
+You can do this by passing a `transform` prop to the `Pie` component.
+There are [examples](EXAMPLES.md) of how to do this.

 ## Custom styling

 In the `data` prop you can specify a `classes` property for any wedge to override the styling of that wedge.
 The easy way to make this `classes` object is with the `makeStyles` function from the Material UI library.

 Below is an example of a Pie with two different wedge styles: